playquadball/playquadball.com/docs/getting-started/what-is-quadball.md

 # What is Quadball?

-Quadball is a fast-paced, full-contact sport played by two teams of seven players.
+Quadball is a fast-paced, full-contact sport with teams of 7-21 players, fielding seven players at a time.
 Originally inspired by Quidditch from the Harry Potter series, quadball has evolved into a legitimate competitive sport with its own unique identity and international governing body.

 ## The Basics

-- **Teams:** Two teams of 7 players each
+- **Teams:** Two teams fielding 7 players each (from rosters of 7-21 players)
 - **Equipment:** Three types of balls (volleyball, dodgeballs, flag), sticks, hoops
 - **Objective:** Score points by throwing the volleyball through the opponent's hoops, and catch the flag to potentially end the game
-- **Duration:** Games have no time limit - they end when the flag is caught
+- **Duration:** Games have a 20-minute seeker floor, then continue until flag catch triggers end-game sequence

 ## The Field